Bi'ina: Ottoman Empire

+16th century

 In 1517 Palestine was conquered by the Ottoman Empire from the Mamluks.
 Around this time, possibly as early as 1510, the Sufi sheikh Muhammad al-Asad had settled in the monastery in present-day Deir al-Asad, which at that time was referred to in the Arabic sources as Dayr al-Bi'ina ('monastery of al-Bi'ina') or Deir al-Khidr ('monastery of al-Khidr', i.e. of Saint George).
 Under order of the Ottoman sultan Selim I, a major patron of the Sufis, the Christian inhabitants of Dayr al-Bi'ina were expelled from the village, so that eventually a significant Muslim settlement could be established there under the auspices of Muhammad al-Asad and his followers.
 Dayr al-Bi'ina was thereafter called Dayr al-Asad after the sheikh and the expelled Christians established the modern village of Bi'ina at its present site, about 0.5 km to the south of Dayr al-Bi'ina.
 According to local tradition, the present Christian inhabitants of Bi'ina are the descendants of the expelled Christians.
 Ottoman tax registers from 1548 or 1596 record Bi'ina as a village in the nahiya (subdistrict) of Acre in the Safed Sanjak.
 It had a population of 61 households, of which 46 were Muslim and 15 Christian.
 The villagers paid a fixed tax rate of 25% on agricultural products, including wheat, barley, olives, cotton, goats or beehives, in addition to a press for grapes or olives; a total of 7,134 akçe.
 (Note: Note that Harold Rhode, 1979, p.
 6 writes that the register that Hütteroth and Abdulfattah studied from the Safad-district was not from 1595/6, but from 1548/9.)